-Vaccines (3 credits): This course will cover the basic elements of vaccines.
+Vaccines (2 credits): This course will cover the basic elements of vaccines.
 It will discuss issues regarding vaccines and vaccine safety: the history, science, benefits, and risks of vaccines, along with the controversies and debates surrounding vaccines.
 This course is further described in the Hebrew program’s course description.

-Global Strategies in Maternal & Child Health (2 credits): This course will emphasize critical health problems of women and children in developed and developing countries in social, economic, and cultural contexts.
+Global Strategies for Maternal & Child Health (2 credits): This course will emphasize critical health problems of women and children in developed and developing countries in social, economic, and cultural contexts.
 Students will learn about the development of maternal and child health programs to address these issues.

 Drugs & Society (2 credits): An important social problem facing our society today is that of drug use/abuse.
 This problem cuts across all cultures, as well as across social class, gender, and ethnic groups.
 It affects the economy of the country as a whole and the well-being of individuals, families and the communities in which they live.
 In order to understand this problem better, this course attempts to place "drugs" in a sociological perspective and through using the sociological imagination.
 This means that we will discuss the multidimensionality of substance use which includes the pharmacological dimension, psychological dimension, and the social dimension of drugs.
 We will study both legal (tobacco and alcohol) drugs and illegal drugs (Amphetamines, cocaine, marijuana, etc).
 We will examine different models to understand addiction.
 We will also critically examine drug polices and their indenteded and unintended effects.

 Meta Analysis (2 credits): This course builds on the subject matter from Research Methods.
 It reviews the methodology of systematic reviews and focuses on meta-analysis, a quantitative approach for systematically combining the results of previous research in order to arrive at conclusions about a body of research.